agent18/agent18.github.io/_posts/2020-06-20-narrowing-down-the-claims-2.markdown

 **Checklist**: sub; Yes; pre; Yes; ecm; Yes;

-**Time**: 20mins; very hard to understand this "unless" statement.
+**Time**: 40mins; very hard to understand this "unless" statement.
 Had to use an example.
-Really threw me off.
+Really threw me off with the seeming double negative.

 ---

-Crucially, on the Jones and Klenow welfare metric, most developing countries are substantially poorer than incomes suggest because of a combination of shorter lives and extreme inequality.
-Lower life expectancy reduces welfare by 15 to 50 percent in the developing countries Jones and Klenow examine, which implies that global welfare inequality is greater than global income inequality.[11]
-Therefore, ensuring evenly shared growth and improved health is also important for human welfare.
-We do not investigate the best way to do that here, though we think that these goals are best advanced outside of the constraints of directly funding RCT-backed interventions.
+> Crucially, on the Jones and Klenow welfare metric, most developing
+> countries are substantially poorer than incomes suggest because of a
+> combination of shorter lives and extreme inequality.
+Lower life
+> expectancy reduces welfare by 15 to 50 percent in the developing
+> countries Jones and Klenow examine, which implies that global welfare
+> inequality is greater than global income inequality.[11]
+Therefore,
+> ensuring evenly shared growth and improved health is also important
+> for human welfare.
+We do not investigate the best way to do that here,
+> though we think that these goals are best advanced outside of the
+> constraints of directly funding RCT-backed interventions.

 **Claim**: Most developing countries are substantially poorer than incomes suggest because of a combination of shorter lives and extreme